Waiting times at Emersons Green Treatment Centre

 A procedure involving the surgical removal of small skin cysts or lesions.
 These are usually performed under local anaesthetic, although in some cases general anaesthetic can be recommended.
 These procedures require that your GP secures funding prior to referral and treatment.

-If varicose veins become painful and problematic you may opt to have it treated surgically.
+If varicose veins become painful and problematic you may opt to have them treated surgically.
 Ligation and stripping is a common treatment done under general anaesthetic whereby the affected veins in the leg are tied off and removed.
 These procedures may require that your GP secures funding prior to referral and treatment.